cdimascio/dotenv-kotlin/CONTRIBUTING.md

 #### Add yourself as a contributor

-after your Pr has been merged, add yourself as a contributor by creating a comment like the following on your PR:
+After your PR has been merged, add yourself as a contributor.

+To do sob, create a comment like the following on your PR:

-@all-contributors please add @username for code
+@all-contributors please add @username for code and test!

-replace code with doc or test or infra or some combination depending on your contribution.
+Replace code with doc or test or infra or some combination depending on your contribution.

 #### Package